 A common misconception is that smaller pools are safer for children.
 It has been proven that children can drown in a water depth of only 1 inch, far shallower than a hard plastic pool filled to the brim.
 Adults need to be responsible and consistently supervise their kids while playing.
 There have been many instances where a parent has left their kids for only a few minutes to find their child at the bottom of a pool.
-This is not a pretty sight.

 Choose a spot which is level and smooth such as a lawn or bare dirt.
 Rocks can pierce through the bottom of these pools, so avoid them at all costs.
 The spot should be visible from the home located nearby.
 Make sure it is within range of the garden hose.
 If the area is muddy, consider laying out a tarp for the children to walk on, as to avoid muddy feet tracking dirt into the home.
 Dry-off towels can be kept on a small stool nearby.
 Children who choose not to swim can sit on a nearby kid’s chair.

 Backyard fun in the summer doesn’t have to cost a fortune.
 A single visit to the local swim park can cost a family $100 or more.
 If you have young children in the family, they would probably have just as much fun wading in a hard plastic kiddie pool.
 These small pools have hard walls, can be filled with regular hose water, and cost fewer than twenty dollars.

 Small pools like these are very easy to set up because they require no inflation.
 Also, their hard plastic design eliminates any pain caused by rocks that the pool may be sitting on.
 Even though these pools hold a relatively small amount of water, children should still be supervised at all times.